 As of the time of writing, there’s a huge demand for 3D generalists for the Advertising scene because products and their features need to look great in order to sell them.
 So that’s great news for animators going into the realm of 3D production work.
 In the realm of the entertainment scene, there needs to be strong push in IP creation and hence very strong pre-production skills like concept design and storyboard is in demand.
 That said, there are significantly less job openings on the pre-production side simply because it takes more people to work in production.
 Also note that some studios understandably outsource the production work to be cost-effective, and there also studios who strive to keep production in-house.

 Of course, this is severely over-simplifying the economics of the business, but the point is to encourage students to get used to reaching out to the people who currently work in the relevant industry to find out if the industry’s demand aligns with what their interests.
-On this note, don’t just speak to 1 person (also don’t just believe everything I say here), speak to as many as you can, from as many different companies as you can to avoid overly-biased perspectives and misjudgements.
+On this note, don’t just speak to one person (also don’t just believe everything I say here), speak to as many as you can, from as many different companies as you can to avoid overly-biased perspectives and misjudgements.

 This is not exactly a third point but a summary.
 I think the awareness of the industry a student wishes to get in to is very crucial for student animators.
 I’ve observed many pitfalls.
 For instance, I’ve seen many students who wish to work as a 2D hand-drawn animator in Singapore but the truth is that the job openings for 2D animation production in Singapore is close to non-existent.
-However, it’s not impossible to work as a 2D hand-drawn animator, we just have to be aware that 2D hand-drawn production is active in some places in Europe and of course Japan.
+However, it’s not impossible to work as a 2D hand-drawn animator, we just have to be aware that 2D hand-drawn production has more presence in some places in Europe, and of course Japan.
 Students just need to be aware whether their interests aligns to the market’s demands to properly plan their education.

 Hope this was helpful for some students.
 Of course, please share this information with your peers, stay motivated as a community, become professional and confident at your craft.
 Until then, keep animating, keep dreaming!
 Again, this is a post is based on my personal observation and experience in this industry.
 So, there may be things that you may not agree with based on your experience and I will love to learn from your experiences too.
 Feel free to drop me a message!